Temporary Functions

 Historical Blocks

-from which blocks should be retroactively applied.
+You can optionally select a Start Time from which blocks should be retroactively applied.
 For example,

 you can instruct the function to apply all blocks from yesterday before applying new blocks.